jbfavre/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/http-transactions.en.rst

     /*
     * Simple plugin that illustrates:
     * - how to register locally to a transaction
-    * - how to deal with data that's associated with a transaction *
+    * - how to deal with data that's associated with a tranaction *
     * Note: for readability, error checking is omitted */